DishanSamuel/Mansyc/README.md

 ### normalser.txt 📝

-   Contains essential services for the Linux system to operate.
+   -Contains essential services for the Linux system to operate.<br>

-   This file may vary from system to system, so please review it before running ⚠️.
+   -This file may vary from system to system, so please review it before running ⚠️.<br>

 ### startup.txt 📝

-   Contains the services that should be started during script execution.
+   -Contains the services that should be started during script execution.

-You can customize these files according to your needs.
+### You can customize these files according to your needs.

    To know the default services on your system, run the following command:

     systemctl list-units --type=service --state=running

 ### Default services include: